What is a Reverse Mortgage Loan?

 - Must be a homeowner and either own home outright or have significant equity; must live in the house as the primary residence (live there 6+ months per year)

-- One borrower must be 62 or better except in Texas were both spouses need to be at least 62.
+- One borrower must be 62 or better except in Texas, where both spouses need to be at least 62.

 For most people, your home is the most significant asset you have in retirement.
-It’s essential that you take the time to understand the facts about a Reverse Mortgage loan.
+You must take the time to understand the facts about a Reverse Mortgage loan.

 What a Reverse Mortgage Is: